-Bathroom and kitchen floors are excellent choices when it comes to installing this style, as they’re simple to clean and resist bacteria when properly sealed, unlike other bathroom flooring options such as hardwood or carpet.
+Bathroom and kitchen floors are excellent choices when it comes to installing this style, as they’re simple to clean and resist bacteria when properly sealed, unlike other bathroom floor tile options such as hardwood or carpet.
 If you’re wondering how to clean terrazzo floors, occasionally sweeping and mopping is really all you need in order to keep them in great shape!
 Check out this post for tips on how to make terrazzo floors shine!

 Although the initial costs of designing and installing may seem high, over a 40-year period, the cost of terrazzo is significantly less than most other floor finishes.
 Terrazzo tiles will last the lifetime of a building with little maintenance, so its sustainable credentials are outstanding— a big plus for homeowners!

 Did you know that Terrazzo became the world’s first “green” flooring material when it was created in Italy during the 15th century?

 You’re looking at one of the most sustainable and environmentally–friendly materials because it’s composed of at least 20% recycled material!
 If you favor eco-friendly products in your home, terrazzo tiles can feature aggregates of recycled products like glass, porcelain, marble, and even beer bottles!
 More often than not, they are scraps leftover from other projects, so this makes them an extremely sustainable and environmentally-friendly choice.
 Pair them with our recycled glass tiles for your wall or tub surround, and you’ve got a great ‘green’ interior!